p4535992/foundryvtt-hidden-entity-links/README.md

 ## Settings

+- **Specific folder actors on player list:** In the list of actors to associate with the user, limit the selection to only those actors for which the user has permissions in this specific folder.
 - **Enable/disable the hidden functionality globally for Actors:** If enabled and you are not a GM, users will not see hidden actors in the sidebar anymore, if you enabled/disabled this later the hidden entity regain the hidden state
 - **Set level permission actors to hide for non GM user:** This property hide all the entities of this type for non GM user with this level of permission.
 ATTENTION: no css visualization is active with this setting.
 - **Enable/disable the hidden functionality globally for Items:** If enabled and you are not a GM, users will not see hidden items in the sidebar anymore, if you enabled/disabled this later the hidden entity regain the hidden state